-Alzheimer’s Tennessee, Inc. was founded in 1983 by a small group of East Tennessee families.
+Alzheimer’s Tennessee, Inc. was founded in 1983 by a group of Tennessee families and professionals.

-Today the 501c3 non-profit organization still governed by a local Board of Directors advocates for top research initiatives and provides services to the more than 22,000 individuals and families facing Alzheimer’s disease and dementia in East Tennessee and the Cumberlands.
+Today the 501c3 non-profit organization still governed by a local Board of Directors advocates for top research initiatives and provides services to the more than 120,000 individuals and families facing Alzheimer’s disease and dementia in Tennessee.

 What We Do

 Alzheimer’s Tennessee, Inc. provides family support, offers community and professional education, advocates for the needs and rights of those with Alzheimer’s disease and related dementias, as well as research for its prevention, cure, and treatment.